dcefram/blog/content/blog/kahitsaan-random-restaurants.md

 ### Conclusion/Takeaways

 It's fun learning a new language when you have something to use it on.
-Although this I could've used bash to do this, you know, `curl`, I still had fun writing this even though I was never used a indentation-based language before aside from BASIC.
+Although I could've used bash to create this tool (you know `curl` right?), I still had fun writing this even though I never used an indentation-based language before aside from BASIC.

 As for the tool itself, I guess it's half useful since I need to open up my laptop to use it.
-I guess creating a web version would be much more useful since most of the time, we would use this tool while walking around greenbelt... and using the phone is obviously much more convenient than using the laptop while walking :joy:
+Getting a web version done would be much more useful since most of the time, we would use this tool while walking around greenbelt... and using the phone is obviously much more convenient than using the laptop while walking :joy: